-Name of Eligible Introducer Customer name (in full) Details of all principal(s) Introducer including beneficial owners but excluding officers of the Eligible (Please complete section bel low and attach additional copies of the nis sheet as required) 3 4 Legal name, any former names and any other names used Gender, Nationality, date and place of birth, national identification number Permanent residential address including post code.
+Name of Eligible Introducer Customer name (in full) Details of all principal(s) Introducer including bene ficial owners but excluding offi cers of the Eligible (Please complete section be low and attach ac lditional copies of th is sheet as req uired) 3 4 Legal name, any former names and any other names used Gender, Nationality, date and place of birth, national identification number Permanent residential address including post code.
 (PO Box only address is insufficient) Role of principal and date relationship commenced Does the Eligible Introducer consider the related party to be, or associated with, a Politically Exposed Person?
-Yes No Yes No and Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC1 Date
+Yes No Yes No - Please refer to the Notes and Guidance at EIC 6.1 to 6.4 Initials of signatory completing EIC1 Date